From Causal Discovery to Dynamic Causal Inference in Neural Time Series: DCNAR and the Data-Generating Process

 \subsubsection{Stability of inferred mechanisms}

-A central finding is the stability of DCNAR’s dynamic causal behavior across panel configurations.
-Despite substantial differences in temporal support between the 35-year and 75-year panels, impulse responses and counterfactual trajectories remain qualitatively consistent.
-This robustness suggests that DCNAR captures persistent features of the underlying causal system rather than exploiting idiosyncrasies of a particular observation window.
+A central finding is the stability of DCNAR's dynamic causal behavior across panel configurations: despite substantial differences in temporal support between the 35-year and 75-year panels, impulse responses and counterfactual trajectories remain qualitatively consistent, suggesting that DCNAR captures persistent features of the underlying causal system rather than idiosyncrasies of a particular observation window.
+Such stability is essential for scientific use, supporting DCNAR's role as an instrument for investigating mechanisms rather than merely summarizing observed patterns.

-From a scientific perspective, such stability is essential: models whose causal conclusions change markedly under modest shifts in temporal support offer limited epistemic value.
-DCNAR’s ability to produce coherent dynamics across data regimes supports its use as a tool for investigating underlying mechanisms rather than merely summarizing observed patterns.
-While necessarily exploratory, these results demonstrate that DCNAR enables interpretive access to dynamic causal processes—how systems respond to perturbation, how effects propagate over time, and how structural differences shape outcomes—that are difficult or impossible to obtain with existing approaches.